Recent work from this project got the Best Paper Award in ISLPED'18.

 Modern fluorescence microscopy technologies open new ways to observe brain neural network in vivo at unprecedented spatial and temporal resolution, and provide a lot of new research opportunities for making experiments and understanding how brain works.
 We are working with leading team in this field at UCLA and focus on the backend real-time processing for the calcium imaging data collected from a 3-gram head mounted miniature fluorescence microscope http://miniscope.org/, as the figure shows.
 Technical challenges we are facing include: Acceleration for real-time calcium image analysis, which consists of pipelined processing stages such as motion correction, cell segmentation and neural activity extraction; Energy-efficient embedded computing on miniaturized device with limited power supply.

 Broader impacts from this research project shed light on developing energy-efficient computing architecture, establishing real-time closed-loop feedback control system and accelerating the pace of neuroscience research and education worldwide.

 This project is a collaboration with Psychology Department and Department of Neurology, UCLA.

-3. Zhe Chen, Hugh T. Blair, Jason Cong.
+2. Zhe Chen, Andrew Howe, Hugh T. Blair, Jason Cong.
 CLINK: Compact LSTM Inference Kernel for Energy Efficient Neurofeedback Devices, International Symposium on Low Power Electronics and Design (ISLPED), July 23-25, 2018.
 (Best Paper Award)